 Lights up as the sun goes down

 LIFX smart bulbs are the Kickstarter-created big rivals to the Philips Hue system and this recipe is a compelling USP.
 It links your bulbs' dimming skills to Yahoo Weather, to power up your lighting when the sun goes.
-You can then experience a magical phasing up of your home's electric light intensity as the natural one from the outside world fades out into dusk.
+You can then experience a magical phasing up of your home's electric light intensity as the hues from the outside world fade out into dusk.
 Beautiful, baby.